Saskatchewan produces over one-third of Canada's primary energy, and is one of the few places in the world that produces all of these types of energy:

 In 2015, the combined value of oil and gas production reached $8.3 billion.

-Saskatchewan ranked first in Canada for oil and gas investment in the Fraser Institute’s 2015 Global Petroleum Survey.
+Saskatchewan ranked first in Canada and fourth in the world for oil and gas investment in the Fraser Institute’s 2016 Global Petroleum Survey.

 With its world-class research facilities and a strong network of suppliers, opportunities abound in Saskatchewan's oil and gas industry.